chhuang-one/sqxclib/doc/schema-builder-static.md

 ## Query-only column (static)

 Query-only column names only apply to SQL SELECT query.
-You can set SqColumn.name to the SELECT query and set SQB_QUERY_ONLY in SqColumn.bit_field to define query-only column.
+You can set SqColumn::name to the SELECT query and set SQB_QUERY_ONLY in SqColumn::bit_field to define query-only column.
 This can store result of special query like 'SELECT length(BlobColumn), * FROM table' to C structure's member.

 **Note**: Enable SQ_CONFIG_QUERY_ONLY_COLUMN in SqConfig.h if you want to use this feature.